 The CVR were traded on the stock exchange in the United States and were therefore valued with the current stock exchange price until December 31, 2010.
 Consequently, they were classified as Level 1.
-In the first guarter of 2011, the CVR were deregistered and delisted from the NASDAQ due to the expiration of the underlying agreement and became valueless.
+In the first quarter of 2011, the CVR were deregistered and delisted from the NASDAQ due to the expiration of the underlying agreement and became valueless.

 The valuation of the class noncontrolling interest subject to put provisions recognized at fair value is determined using significant unobservable inputs.
 It is therefore classified as Level 3.
+Following is a roll forward of noncontrolling interest subject to put provisions: